aritraroy/Flashbar/README.md

 ```
 ![](/raw/progress_right.gif)

-You can also change the color of the progress and also apply custom filter modes.
+You can change the color of the progress and also apply custom filter modes.

 ```kotlin
 Flashbar.Builder(this)